繁體中文PortuguêsLinkssearch

 Hong Kong- Zhuhai-Macao Bridge Control Point Hong Kong-Zhuhai-Macao Bridge Hong Kong Port, Lantau Island 24 Hours (852) 3195 2172

-Macao residents may report to the local police for loss of document and then apply to the local immigration department for a one-off Exit-entry Permit.
+Macao residents may report the loss to the local police authorities and then proceed to the local immigration control department to apply for a one-off Exit-entry Permit

 B. Procedures to be gone through upon return to Macao